 “To truly laugh, you must be able to take your pain, and play with it.” -Charlie Chaplin

 Children are the definition of potential.
-While having dinner with a friend at a vegetarian restaurant, the conversation turned to my gross undereducation in the field of vegetables and an abhorrent overeducation in the field of chocolate milkshakes and lava cakes.
-I jokingly attributed this to never advancing beyond a 5-year old’s natural palette, but my friend disagreed.
+While having dinner on a first date at a vegetarian restaurant, the conversation turned to my gross undereducation in the field of vegetables and an abhorrent overeducation in the field of chocolate milkshakes and lava cakes.
+I jokingly attributed this to never advancing beyond a 5-year old’s natural palette, but my date disagreed.
 “Kids aren’t picky,” she replied, before quickly adding, “Picky isn’t a thing.”

 After I finished laughing at this humorous rebuke of my ridiculous diet philosophy, the idea’s broader truth stayed with me.
 She meant that children develop their palette based on the foods and opinions about foods they experience in life.
 There are no inherent “picky” tendencies.
 And indeed, this is a recurring theme in child development.
 Research shows babies distinguish different speech sounds from languages around the world early on, but gradually lose this ability for sound distinctions that don’t exist in their native languages.1 Studies suggest a similar pattern with facial discrimination.
 Babies initially differentiate between facial expressions of all races equally well but become much better at discriminating faces of the predominant race they’re exposed to as they age.2 A child’s worldview is a summation of the experiences and lessons they acquire in development.